snowyu/amforth/readme.txt

 MSP430

-  The Forth dictionary is in the flash or FRAN memory, new words are compiled to flash.
+  The Forth dictionary is in the flash or FRAM memory, new words are compiled to it.
 Use SAVE to keep the code accessible across reboots.

 AmForth is implemented in assembly and forth.
 The code is stable and well tested.
-The MSP430 variant is less tested however.
-It has less features as well.
+The MSP430 variant is newer and may have less features.

 All words have Forth 2012 (CORE and various extenion word sets) stack diagrams, but not necessarily the complete semantics.
 Some